Jaredmbenitez/gearbox-dev/README.md

 ## What would I improve?
 1. Currently, the Add Game feature will perform a window refresh after comitting a record to the database.
 I would adjust this to add the game to the list of existing games which are rendered on the screen, rather than needed to perform a refresh.
 2. I would add proper authentication/authorization so that a User would need to have an Admin role to access the /admin route and perform CRUD operations to the database.
-3. I would add proper image storage, rather than simply storing an image_url.
+3. I would add proper image storage, rather than simply storing an image URL.
 This could potentially incorporate S3 or another file storage solution.
+4. Currently, the Add Game feature only accepts images which are sourced from [Boxequalsart.com](https://boxequalsart.com).
+This would be adjusted.
+5. I did not implement a Unit testing library yet, however Cypress has been on my radar for projects like this.

 ### Create T3 App